 Should DirectAccess Still be Used?
 What Are the Alternatives?

 Always On VPN is currently a hot topic and at the same time DirectAccess seems to be losing popularity.
 Some time ago, Microsoft has announced that DirectAccess will no longer be further developed and therefore 'Always On VPN' should be used.
 However, DirectAccess has not yet been officially terminated and is still present in the latest version of the server operating system.
-The question arises: what options for a remote access solution are available today?#Connectivity #Digital Workplace #Endpoint Mobility Security #Modern Workplace #SDWAN
+The question arises: what options for a remote access solution are available today?#Connectivity #Digital Workplace #Endpoint Mobility Security #Modern Work #SDWAN

 DirectAccess allows computers which are part of the domain to establish an external connection to the company network without the user having to explicitly initiate this.
 The technology was introduced in Windows Server 2008 R2 and was rather complicated to implement due to the dependencies on IPv6.
 Starting with Windows Server 2012, the connection was optimized and established via an HTTPS tunnel, which made configuration a breeze.
 Clients with Windows 8 and newer versions can use a Kerberos proxy on the DirectAccess server for authentication instead of certificates.
 This also eliminates the need for a more complex PKI configuration.